jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 https://en.wikipedia.org/wiki/Setuid
 https://en.wikipedia.org/wiki/Sticky_bit

 * What does the immutable bit do to a file?
+Answer: A file with immutable bit cannot be
+a. modified.
+b. renamed.
+c. removed.
+d. no hard link created by anyone including root.
+Only root(superuser) or a process with  CAP_LINUX_IMMUTABLE capability can set/clear the immutable bit to a file.
+To set the attribute
+chattr +i /path/to/filename
+To secure a directory
+chattr -R +i /path/to/folder
+To clear the attribute
+chattr -i /path/to/filename
+To check the attribute, we can use the command of lsattr.

 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
 * What is an inode and what fields are stored in an inode?
 * How to force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
+Answer: A runlevel is a mode that a linux operating system will run in.
+0 - halt
+1 - single user text mode
+3 - multi-user text mode
+5 - multi-user graphical mode
+6 - runlevel
+The command to get the current runlevel is "runlevel".
 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
 * What are the steps to add a user to a system without using useradd/adduser?